Winter storm closes roads in Wyoming, Colorado, Nebraska

 Major roads southeast of a line that crosses diagonally from the southwest corner of Wyoming to its northeast corner were closed Sunday, including roads in and out of Cheyenne and Casper.

+The Wyoming Department of Transportation suspended plowing operations in the Casper area Sunday due to heavy snow and a lack of visibility, the agency said.

+“We had several plows drive off the roadway due to limited to zero visibility,” the agency said on its Facebook page.

-Over 2 feet (61 centimeters) of snow had fallen just outside Cheyenne by 9:30 a.m.
-Saturday, the weather service reported, while other areas around the city had seen 16 to 19 inches (41 to 48 centimeters).
+Farther south, a record of over 2 feet (61 centimeters) of snow had fallen just outside Cheyenne by noon Sunday, the weather service reported.
 A SNOTEL site at Windy Peak in the Laramie Range reported 52 inches (1.3 meters) of snow in a 24-hour period ending Sunday morning, the weather service said.

 A person who answered the phone at the Love’s Travel Stop in Cheyenne, but declined to give his name, said 98 trucks were stranded there.
 They were taking fuel out a can at a time to fill up generators on the trucks to keep their refrigerators or freezers running, he said.

-Interstate 80 was closed across southern Wyoming and into the Nebraska panhandle, where a foot (30 centimeters) of snow was reported just north of Kimball, Nebraska.
-Interstate 25 was closed north from Fort Collins, Colorado, to its end at Buffalo, Wyoming.
+Nebraska’s transportation department asked people across the state to stay home to avoid strong winds and rain on the eastern side of the state and blizzard conditions in the west, the Omaha World-Herald reported.
+Traffic from Interstate 80 was routed into nearby cities and towns.

+Denver Public Schools are taking a snow day on Monday, as will schools in Cheyenne and Casper in Wyoming.
+Some government offices in those areas also will be closed Monday.

 At Denver International Airport, the runways were closed just before noon Sunday due to blowing snow and poor visibilities.
 “Many flights have already been canceled so the runway closures have minimal impacts,” airport officials said in social media posts.
-A foot of snow fell at DIA on Saturday and another foot was expected Sunday.
+More than 19 inches (48 centimeters) of snow had fallen at the airport by 11 a.m.
+Sunday, the weather service said.

-The Northern Colorado Regional Airport that serves the Fort Collins and Loveland areas was closed Sunday morning after also receiving a foot of snow, according to the airport’s social media accounts.
+The Northern Colorado Regional Airport that serves the Fort Collins and Loveland areas was closed Sunday morning after receiving a foot (30 centimeters) of snow, according to the airport’s social media accounts.

 An avalanche warning was in effect Sunday for the Rocky Mountains west of Fort Collins, Boulder, Denver and Colorado Springs where “intense snowfall will cause large and destructive avalanches,” Colorado Avalanche Center said.
 The center warned that avalanches could happen in unusual locations and recommended against traveling in the backcountry.

-Note: This story has been changed to correct that the spelling of the company name is Xcel Energy, not Excel Energy.